alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/10-Server-Side-And-Client-Side-Validations.md

     public string Email { get; set; }
 ```

-If we put the wrong data in the ``Email`` field we will get this error.
+If we put the wrong data in the ``Email`` field we will get the error above.

 We also have a size limit on the number of characters in our ``Password`` field.
 In the ``Program.cs`` file we have already set some limits.